 There are a lot of pieces to this puzzle, but they seem to be fitting together a little.

-Jesus mentions this vision himself (in Matthew 24) and tells the people, “when you see the abomination that causes desolation spoken of by the prophet Daniel... run.”
+Yeshua mentions this vision himself, (in Matthew 24), and tells the people, “when you see the abomination that causes desolation spoken of by the prophet Daniel... run.”

 It’s still future, but it’s going to happen.

 Now this vision has a clearly defined starting point - the issuing of the decree to restore and rebuild Jerusalem.
 But when was that decree made?

 There is a lot of debate around these dates.
 There were a few different decrees.

 In Ezra 1, we read that the Jews were given permission to go back to Jerusalem and rebuild the temple in the first year of Cyrus, (538BC), after he conquered Babylon.
 But I don’t think that can be it, that was just to rebuild the temple wasn’t it?

 The Jewish historian Josephus says that Cyrus also gave Ezra permission to rebuild the city too.
 So, maybe this was it?

 But certainly no messiah came 483 years after that.